Alfonso A. Ossorio

 Alfonso Angel Yangco Ossorio (August 2, 1916 – December 5, 1990) was a Filipino American abstract expressionist artist who was born in Manila in 1916 to wealthy Filipino parents from the province of Negros Occidental.
 His heritage was Hispanic, Filipino, and Chinese.
 Between the ages of eight and thirteen, he attended school in England.
 At age fourteen, he moved to the United States.
 Ossorio attended Portsmouth Priory (now Portsmouth Abbey School) in Rhode Island, graduating in 1934.
 From 1934 to 1938, he studied fine art at Harvard University and then continued his studies at the Rhode Island School of Design.
 He became an American citizen in 1933 and served as a medical illustrator in the United States Army during World War II.

 Ossorio's early work was surrealist.
-He was an admirer and early collector of the paintings of Jackson Pollock who counted him as a good friend, and whose works influenced and were influenced by Ossorio.
+He was an admirer and early collector of the paintings of Jackson Pollock and a young Joseph Glasco who counted him as a good friend, and whose works influenced and were influenced by Ossorio.
 He also established a contact between Pollock and the young gallery owner Paul Facchetti from Paris through the painter and art historian Michel Tapié.
 Facchetti realized Pollock's first solo exhibition in Europe in 1952.
 In the early 1950s, Ossorio was pouring oil and enamel paints onto canvas in the style of the first abstract expressionist movement in the US.

 In 1950, he was commissioned by the parish of St. Joseph in Victorias City, Negros Occidental in the Philippines to do a mural which would be known as "The Angry Christ" to complete the reconstruction of the church built by the Czech architect Antonín Raymond.
 Ossorio had this to say in a 1968 interview. "(The Angry Christ) is a continual last judgment with the sacrifice of the mass that is the continual reincarnation of God coming into this world.
 And it worked out beautifully because the services take place usually very early because of the heat and the church had been oriented so that the sun would come in and strike the celebrant as he stood at the altar with this enormous figure behind him.
 It worked, if I do say so myself.
 And although they loathed it at the time it was done it is almost now a place of pilgrimage."